vandofb/visa-java-sample-code/README.md

 ## Getting Started

-The instructions will guide you make the first call to VDP from your local machine for development and testing purposes
+The instructions will guide you make the first call to VDP from your local machine for development and testing purposes.

 ### Prerequisites